scuzzydude/asimov/asimov.md

 No, my dreamland of vanity isn't possible.
 The genius I appreciate isn't even a little bit vain.

 If a bunch of billionaires get together and want to build a Space Elevator, a Scoot of Collective genius (ScOG) would be the way to go.
-If they're successful, it is genius and they'll be remembered in history for freeing humanity from the bondage of gravity.
+If they're successful, it is genius and they'll be remembered by history for freeing humanity from the bondage of gravity.
 Building something for the public good creates value directly.
 A Space Elevator, owned by "humanity at large" could be the most valuable creation man every attempted, a technological wonder beyond the Pyramids or any ancient wonder.
 Wealth beyond any measure of property.
 Wealth synonymous with genius.
 Wealth not in the relative scale of the present, but something that could become the foundational measure of wealth for the future as mankind peacefully and sustainably extends our domain to the stars.

 If we're stuck with an 80,000 meter abandoned tower in the middle of the southern Pacific, we'll have a monumental place to entomb billionaire remains, and future humanity will remember our century as the time when we thought billionaires were royalty.